 Now I must admit, I haven’t actually visited Indonesia personally but there are certainly reasons why Aussie students flock there.
-With cheap prices and hugely varied experiences, Indo is the perfect place to chill out during uni breaks.
+With cheap prices and hugely varied experiences, Indonesia is the perfect place to chill out during uni breaks.
 There is a lot more to Indonesia than Bali, so make sure you get out and explore the other regions.
 Flights to Indonesia from Australia are SO cheap and once you get there prices are low, so sometimes it works out to be cheaper than actually staying home!

 Well, wow.
 Where do you even start with India?
 This is one crazy country which is also crazy cheap.
 No matter where you are in India you can find an epic deal.
 Flights are reasonable from Australia and once you arrive the living costs are incredibly low.
 In India, I was getting by on ~$17AUD a day and this was pretty luxurious stuff for a backpacker.